windingtree/org.id/docs/README.md

 ### WTKeysRegistry

 On Winding Tree the users will be available to send value and data using Líf tokens.
-The users can send data beetwen each other without spending Líf and only paying the mining fee of the Etehreum network.
+The users can send data between each other without spending Líf and only paying the mining fee of the Etehreum network.
 They can register a public key on the WTKeysRegistry that will be used by other users to send encrypted data between them.

 ### Indexed